 The Audit Committee, comprised of non-management directors, acts on behalf of the Board of Directors to ensure that Management fulfills its financial reporting and internal control responsibilities.
-The Audit Committee is responsible for meeting regularly with Management, the external auditors, and the internal auditors to discuss internal controls over financial reporting processes, auditing matters and various aspects of financial reporting.
-The Audit Committee reviewed the consolidated financial statements with Management and the external auditors, and recommended approval to the Board of Directors.
+The Audit Committee is responsible for meeting regularly with Management, the external auditor, and the internal auditor to discuss internal controls over financial reporting processes, auditing matters and various aspects of financial reporting.
+The Audit Committee reviewed the consolidated financial statements with Management and the external auditor, and recommended approval to the Board of Directors.
 The Board of Directors has approved these consolidated financial statements.

-PricewaterhouseCoopers LLP, an independent firm of Chartered Professional Accountants, appointed by the shareholders as the external auditor of the Corporation, has audited the consolidated statement of financial position as at December 31, 2016 and 2015, and the consolidated statements of comprehensive income (loss), changes in shareholders' equity and cash flows for the years ended December 31, 2016 and 2015.
-The external auditors conducted their audits in accordance with Canadian generally accepted auditing standards and the standards of the Public Company Accounting Oversight Board (United States) and have unlimited and unrestricted access to the Audit Committee.
+PricewaterhouseCoopers LLP, an independent firm of Chartered Professional Accountants, appointed by the shareholders as the external auditor of the Corporation, has audited the consolidated statement of financial position as at December 31, 2017 and 2016, and the consolidated statements of comprehensive income (loss), changes in shareholders' equity and cash flows for the years ended December 31, 2017 and 2016.
+The external auditor conducted their audits in accordance with Canadian generally accepted auditing standards and the standards of the Public Company Accounting Oversight Board (United States) and have unlimited and unrestricted access to the Audit Committee.